Okay, I’ve fallen waaaaaay behind in ranty blog posts over the past two months, so let me take a few minutes and try to make it up to you

 September 30, 2021 / 1 Comment

-Saving Dumb Cats
+Saving Stupid Cats

 Last week I mentioned an issue I’d seen pop up in the Saturday geekery movies once or thrice.
 This one also pops up a lot in B-movies, but I’ve seen it more than a few times in books as well.
 So I thought, hey, here’s another thing to talk about.